awsdocs/amazon-kendra-developer-guide/doc_source/index-synonyms-creating-thesaurus-file.md

 # Comments and blanks lines do not count.
 ```

 This example has 6 rules and 18 terms\.
 Each line contains a single synonym rule\.
-A synonym does not do an exact match on special characters\.
-For example, if you search for dead\-letter\-queue, Kendra will match documents matching dead letter queue\.
 Blank lines and comments are ignored\.
 Some rules are ignored\.
 For example, `a => b` is a rule, but `a => a` is ignored and does not count as a rule\.
 A synonym does not do an exact match on special characters\.
 For example, if you search for `dead-letter-queue`, Amazon Kendra will match document containing `dead letter queue` \(no hyphen\)\.
 You can have a maximum of 10,000 synonym rules per thesaurus\.

 The term count is the number of unique terms in the theaurus file\.
 This example has the following terms: `AWS CodeStar`, `autoscaling group`, `asg`, `Auto Scaling group`, `autoscaling`, `DNS`, `Route53`, `Route 53`, `dns`, `route53`, `route 53`, `beta`, `Alpha`, `Gamma`, `Delta`, and `delta`\.
 You can have up to 10 synonyms per term\.